ehb54/GenApp-BayesApp/README.md

 # BayesApp (hosted on GenApp)
 Source code for the BayesApp software package

-online application at GenApp: https://somo.chem.utk.edu/bayesapp/
+online web application at GenApp: https://somo.chem.utk.edu/bayesapp/

 Calculates the pair distance distribution function, p(r), from a SAXS/SANS dataset by a Bayesian indirect Fourier transformation (BIFT) algorithm